tozny/js-sdk/DEVELOPMENT.md

 git push --tags --all
 ```

-Lastly, merge and delete the branch
+Lastly, (squash) merge and delete the branch